-• The ND Board of Social Work Examiners communicates with other states aboutregarding current and prospective social workers' criminal records and background checks.

-• Under the social work licensure compact, only the home state has the authority to take disciplinary action against a social worker operating under a multistate license.
+- The North Dakota Board of Social Work Examiners communicates with other states regarding current and prospective social workers' criminal records and background checks. - Under the social work licensure compact, only the home state has the authority to take disciplinary action against a social worker operating under a multistate license. - The board contracts with the Attorney General's office to adjudicate complaints against social workers working in the state.

+25.5128.03000 Workforce Committee

-- The board contracts with the North Dakota Attorney General's office to adjudicate complaints against social workers working in the state. - If North Dakota joins the compact, the board's annual revenues would decrease by approximately \$27,000. - The board would experience a loss in revenues because would result from the board would not be collecting a reciprocity licensure fee from a social workers located in another other compact member states.
+If North Dakota joins the compact, the board's annual revenues would decrease by approximately \$27,000.

+• The loss in revenues would result from the board not collecting a reciprocity licensure fee from social workers located in other compact member states.